fabry-training/portal-manual-doc/doc/handbook-general/shop.md

 ### Methods to purchase fiskaltrust.Products

 You can order ft.products either through your PosDealer (as "Entitlements") or directly through the ft.shop.
 Please clarify the appropriate method with your PosDealer.
-You can also place bulk orders with our support team.
+You can also place bulk orders with our fiskaltrust.Support.
 You can contact us for

 - Austria at [sales@fiskaltrust.at](mailto:sales@fiskaltrust.at).
 - France at [vents@fiskaltrust.fr](mailto:vents@fiskaltrust.fr).